abelisle-mulesoft/fedex-shipment-sapi/README.md

 Although not formally tested, you could easily use older or newer versions of the MuleSoft Anypoint Studio, Mule Server, or both.

 ## Implementation Overview
 As of this writing, the FedEx Shipment System API implements a single operation for creating a return shipment label.
-We stripped down the request body of the POST method to include only the strict minimum required properties.
+We stripped down the request body of the POST method to include only the strict minimum required properties (see [Sample Request Message](#sample-request-message) below).
 Furthermore, in the current revision, we send the request body you submit to the FedEx Shipment System API as-is to the FedEx Ship API.

 As it is common practice at MuleSoft, we leverage RAML to specify our API.
 Primarily for convenience and to make sharing the Anypoint Studio project easier, we included the RAML file in the project (`src/main/resources/api`) rather than having a dependency to its published specification in Anypoint Exchange.